shaunreichman/investment_tracker/docs/FRONTEND_DOCKER_DESIGN_SPEC.md

 - Use `sx` props for one-off overrides
 - Avoid mixing Tailwind or other CSS frameworks in this refactor
 - Create **custom component wrappers** for Card, Table, Chart to enforce design consistency
-- Focus on systematic implementation rather than component-by-component updates
+- **Focus on systematic implementation** - complete one component fully before moving to the next
 - Test each phase thoroughly before proceeding to the next
+- **Build foundation first, then structure, then components**

 ## 14. Conclusion

 This specification provides a comprehensive roadmap for transforming our entire frontend to match Docker Desktop's professional aesthetic.
-By following the exact design principles and implementing a systematic approach, we can achieve enterprise-grade visual quality while maintaining all existing functionality.
+By following the exact design principles and implementing a systematic, foundation-first approach, we can achieve enterprise-grade visual quality while maintaining all existing functionality.

+The **updated implementation strategy** prioritizes:
+1. **Foundation First**: Establish the Docker theme system before any component work
+2. **Structure Second**: Implement basic navigation and layout infrastructure
+3. **Components Third**: Transform components one at a time for quality and testing
+4. **Enhancement Last**: Add advanced features like the enhanced navigation sidebar

-The implementation will create a sophisticated, modern design system that enhances user experience, improves data readability, and establishes a foundation for consistent design across all components.
-The phased approach ensures systematic progress while minimizing risk and maintaining quality.
+This approach ensures systematic progress while minimizing risk and maintaining quality.
 The outcome will be a frontend that feels as polished and modern as Docker Desktop — clean, responsive, and visually consistent — while remaining fully in the MUI v7 ecosystem.

 ## 15. Appendix